jcs090218/JCSUnity/docs/ScriptReference/UI/DeltaNumber/JCS_TextDeltaNumber.md

 # JCS_TextDeltaNumber

-Like `JCS_DeltaNumber`, but instead of altering the sprite we alter text instead.
+Like `JCS_DeltaNumber`, but instead of altering the sprite, we alter the text instead.

 ## Variables